ipfabric/docs/docs/overview/index.md

 ### Hardware Requirements

 The IP Fabric platform runs on any x64 CPU with the following instructions: `avx,popcnt,sse,sse2,sse4.1,sse4.2,sse4a,ssse3`.
 The system runs in at least 4 parallel threads, but scheduling can handle operations even down to a single thread.
-IP Fabric uses less than 4 GB of RAM when idle, and an additional 12 GB of RAM is required for collected network information.
+IP Fabric uses around 8 GB of RAM when idle, and an additional 8 GB of RAM is required for collected network information.
 The base installation requires 80 GB of HDD space and an additional 50 MB per device for the network.

 The minimum requirements are: